 1. Easy To Get Banned

-I was banned for a mysterious reason that they never revealed to me.
-4 years later, I’m still banned.
-Even murderers get a second chance sometimes, but in Google’s world, you’re banned for life.
+A friend of mine was banned for a mysterious reason that they never revealed to me.
+7 years later, they are still banned.
+Even murderers get a second chance to be a good citizen, but in Google’s world, you’re banned for life.
 They do not need to explain to you why, and good luck trying to get anyone to investigate the reason for you because once you are banned, you are forever a leper and never to be spoken to again.

-So many people have gripes about it, and most have no idea why they were banned.
+Tons of people have gripes about the banning policies, and most have no idea why they were banned.
 They have now even expanded the banning umbrella to include potential infractions.
 Yes, they can ban you for simply suspecting that you will break the rules in the future.
 Not only that, but there are no rules saying that they must tell you why they did this, and there's no chance of reinstating your account.
-This is NOT something I would rely on for income — always have a backup plan.

 2. Doing Your Competitors Work